 Sue graduated from La Trobe with a Bachelor of Applied Science (Physiotherapy) in 1990, followed by postgraduate studies in sports physiotherapy.
-This month, she graduates from La Trobe again – this time with a PhD following her research into the hip health of dancers.
+In September 2017, she graduated from La Trobe again – this time with a PhD following her research into the hip health of dancers.

 She said her role had evolved significantly over the past 20 years.